blrobin2/blrobin2.github.io/_posts/2023-12-27-casino-royale.md

 letterboxd_url: https://boxd.it/5ppjr1
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <b><a href="https://boxd.it/r6gwI" rel="nofollow">Bond, Ranked Bond: The Cold War’s Horniest Spy</a></b>

 <b>Stray Thoughts</b>

-* The poor goat :(
+- The poor goat :(
-* Bond bathed by a 17-year-old
+- Bond bathed by a 17-year-old
-* Is everyone wearing toupees as a dig on Connery?
+- Is everyone wearing toupees as a dig on Connery?
-* Okay, a Peter Sellers and Ursula Andress scene is sort of funny
+- Okay, a Peter Sellers and Ursula Andress scene is sort of funny
-* A metric ton of upsetting race and little person humor
+- A metric ton of upsetting race and little person humor
-* Ursula Andress proves how underutilized she was in Dr. No.
+- Ursula Andress proves how underutilized she was in Dr. No.
-* Jean Paul Bellmondo?!
+- Jean Paul Bellmondo?!
-* I like the clapping seal
+- I like the clapping seal